 Initially, it was expected to name the team as the Long Island Ducks, but then the owner decided to choose the New York Islanders as its name.
 Herring-like Long Island is located on the East Coast of the United States.
 Impressed by its outstanding elongation, the Dutch settlers called it Lange Eylandt in the 17th century.
 Its length is about 200 km from the head to tail.
 The island is surrounded by water.
 Long Island is the land situated between numerous lakes, ponds, and reservoirs.

 The New York Islanders’ original logo is a silhouette of Long Island without its extreme western part since it is the New York City boroughs.
 Thus, the logo depicts only Nassau and Suffolk counties.
 However, it did not prevent the team from calling themselves “Islanders” and to exploit the wordmark “New York” in the name.

-The new team had few fans, but they were incredibly loyal and hated the New York Rangers, the main rival of their favorites.
-In the 1980-1990s, one of the most popular fan chants in the NHL was “Nineteen-Forty!” to remind the Rangers the last year they won Stanley Cup.
+The new team had few fans, but they were incredibly loyal and hated the New York Rangers, their favorites’ main rival.
+In the 1980-1990s, one of the most popular fan chants in the NHL was “Nineteen-Forty!” to remind the Rangers of the last year they won Stanley Cup.
 Alas, the Curse of 1940 vanished in 1994, so these days the chant seems antwacky.

 In the 1990s, Islanders remained competitive, yet in Don Maloney’s times as a general manager, they began facing stiff contesting from division rivals.
 It was all downhill from there.